sebostien/dotfiles/.config/xmonad/README.md

 ## Developing

-Using ghci to typecheck makes developing a lot easier.
+Using ghci to typecheck makes development a lot easier.
-Use the following to start it with my personal libraries:
+To include the libraries:

 ``` console
 $ stack ghci xmonad.hs